TIME & AGAIN ST. ANTHONY WILL ASSIST

 His journal tells of him and the Friars praying to St. Anthony every evening asking for intercession.
 About two weeks later the mother wrote again, this time saying her child had miraculously recovered.
 She included a small donation in gratitude.

 From then on Fr.
 Paul and other Friars would pray every evening at the statue of St. Anthony.
 Word spread of the Friars perpetual prayers and “St. Anthony’s corner” in St. Francis Chapel at Graymoor—and more petitions arrived.
-For almost 100 years, those in need have sent hundreds of thousands of prayer requests to Graymoor asking the Friars to pray and seek the intercession of St. Anthony on their behalf.
+For over 100 years, those in need have sent hundreds of thousands of prayer requests to Graymoor asking the Friars to pray and seek the intercession of St. Anthony on their behalf.

 St. Anthony Shrine at Graymoor